Current Student Advising

 If you are assigned to the Advising Center, there are two ways to meet with Educational Advisors for advising assistance.

 Walk In Advising

 Walk in advising is for answers to quick questions, to get a copy of a degree planner or for a quick tutorial in how to use the online degree planning and registration tools.
-During registration periods you can also use walk in advising to meet with an Education Planner to get your registration PIN which will allow you to register for classes.

 You can view our current walk in calendar to see upcoming walk in days and times.